+Device implementations-

-Device implementations MUST support the core media formats specified in the Android SDK documentation [Resources, 64] except where explicitly permitted in this document.
-Specifically, device implementations MUST support the media formats, encoders, decoders, file types, and container formats defined in the tables below and reported via MediaCodecList [Resources, 65].
-Device implementations MUST also be able to decode all profiles reported in its CamcorderProfile [Resources, 66] and MUST be able to decode all formats it can encode.
-All of these codecs are provided as software implementations in the preferred Android implementation from the Android Open Source Project.
+• MUST support the core media formats specified in the Android SDK documentation, except where explicitly permitted in this document.

+- MUST support the media formats, encoders, decoders, file types, and container formats defined in the tables below and reported via MediaCodecList. - MUST also be able to decode all profiles reported in its CamcorderProfile - MUST be able to decode all formats it can encode.
+This includes all bitstreams that its encoders generate.